 Programs that provide tax relief for the property owners:

 - HOMESTEAD EXEMPTION - EXEMPTION FOR THE ELDERLY, DISABLED OR BLIND.
-The Homestead Exemption covers taxpayers sixty-five and over or those totally and permanently disabled or legally blind.
-If you are a resident of this State for at least one calendar year and has reached the age of sixty five on or before December 31, or has been classified as totally and permanently disabled, or is legally blind, you are qualified for an exemption of $50,000 of the fair market value of the dwelling place where you claim residency.
+The Homestead Exemption covers taxpayers 65 and over or those totally and permanently disabled or legally blind.
+If you are a resident of this state for at least one calendar year and have reached the age of 65 on or before Dec.
+31, of THE PREVIOUS YEAR, or have been classified as totally and permanently disabled, or are legally blind, you are qualified for an exemption of $50,000 of the fair market value of the dwelling place where you claim residency.
 Make application at the auditor’s office.

-- EXEMPTION FOR ALL RESIDENTS – If you qualify for a 4% ratio on your residence, you are eligible for property tax relief.
+- EXEMPTION FOR ALL RESIDENTS – If you qualify for a 4 percent ratio on your residence, you are eligible for property tax relief.